marcocarolasec/arko-webshell/README.md

 // Define the expected password
 $expectedPassword = 'Arquero99.+';
 ```
-   - After successful authentication, the option to change the default password is provided.
    - The user can enter a new password that will replace the default password for future sessions.

 ### Usage Instructions